Content

 Alopecia areata, an autoimmune hair disorder where your immune system attacks your hair follicles

-Traction alopecia, which is caused by pressure on your hair from tight hairstyles and rough styling techniques
+Traction alopecia, which is caused by pressure on your hair follicles from tight hairstyles and rough styling techniques

-There’s plenty of research to prove minoxidil works.
-A small study found that 5% minoxidil foam was more effective than a placebo for hair regrowth at the crown (or back of the head) and the hairline.
+For example, a small study found that 5% minoxidil foam was more effective than a placebo for hair regrowth at the crown (or back of the head) and the hairline.

-We offer a prescription-only two-in-one topical finasteride & minoxidil spray, specially developed to help slow down male pattern hair loss and boost hair density.
+Hims offers a prescription-only two-in-one topical finasteride & minoxidil spray, specially developed to help slow down male pattern hair loss and boost hair density.

 While minoxidil is pretty safe, it has possible adverse effects, like any drug.